Queegly/VPN/README.md

 OmniProxy
 ================
-OmniProxy is an extension for Google Chrome that uses/modifies web services to act as proxies for accessing blocked internet content.
-OmniProxy supports using services like Google Web Cache, Anonymouse, ProxyWeb, Hide.me, and more as proxies.
+OmniProxy is an extension for Google Chrome that modifies web services to act as proxies for accessing blocked internet content.
+They don't work perfectly, but are rarely blocked by internet filters.
+OmniProxy supports using services like Google Translate as proxies, as well as actual web proxy services like Hide.me, ProxyWeb, Anonymouse, and more.

 Simply type 'omni' in Chrome's search bar, then a space, then the URL you want to view.
 If OmniProxy makes using the websites you visit difficult or impossible, you can switch to a different proxy in Options.

-(This shouldn't happen, but just in case, we've got your back.)
+**Why does OmniProxy need access to a ton of websites?**

+You may notice while installing OmniProxy that it requests access to several websites.
+Most web proxies inject banners, advertisements, and other elements into pages they load.
+OmniProxy injects CSS into these pages to remove all the junk the proxy added.
+The end result is the webpage looking very similar to how it is normally viewed.

 ---------------------------------------------------------

+__New in OmniProxy 2.1:__
+* Added support for
+* Added Google Mobilizer and Google Translate as experimental proxies
+* Better integration with Hide.me
+* Various fixes
+* Cleaned up code

 __New in OmniProxy 2.0__ by [Erik Boesen](https://github.com/ErikBoesen)
 * Removed Google Translate due to too many stylistic and text errors